Holden Roberto

-Álvaro Holden Roberto (January 12, 1923 – August 2, 2007) was an Angolan politician who founded and led the National Liberation Front of Angola (FNLA) from 1962 to 1999.
-His memoirs are unfinished.
+Álvaro Holden Necaca Roberto Diasiwa (Angolan [ˈal.va.ɾu ˈolden ɾoˈbeʁtu]; January 12, 1923 – August 2, 2007) was an Angolan politician who founded and led the National Liberation Front of Angola (FNLA) from 1962 to 1999.

 Early life

-Roberto, son of Garcia Diasiwa Roberto and Joana Lala Nekaka, and a descendant of the Royal Family of the Kongo Kingdom, was born in São Salvador in the far north of Angola.
+Son of Roberto Garcia Diasiwa and Ana Joana Helena Lala Necaca, and a descendant of the royal family of the Kongo Kingdom, Álvaro Holden Necaca Roberto Diasiwa was born in São Salvador in the far north of Angola.
 His family moved to Léopoldville, in the Belgian Congo, in 1925.
-In 1940 he graduated from a Baptist mission school.
+In 1940, he graduated from a Baptist mission school.
 He worked for the Belgian Finance Ministry in Léopoldville, Costermansville, and Stanleyville for eight years.
 In 1949, Roberto moved back to Léopoldville, where he joined his uncle in playing for the local "Nomads" football side.
 Roberto went on to play for Daring Club Motema Pembe, alongside the later Congolese Prime Minister, Cyrille Adoula.
-In 1951 he visited Angola and witnessed Portuguese officials abusing an old man, inspiring him to begin his political career.
+In 1951, he visited Angola and witnessed Portuguese officials abusing an old man, inspiring him to begin his political career.

 Political career

-Roberto and Sydney Manuel Barros Nekaka founded the Union of Peoples of Northern Angola (UPNA), later renamed the Union of Peoples of Angola (UPA), on July 14, 1954.
+On July 14, 1954, Roberto and Manuel Ventura Barros Sidney Necaca founded the Union of Peoples of Northern Angola (UPNA), later renamed the Union of Peoples of Angola (UPA).
 Roberto, serving as UPA President, represented Angola in the All-African Peoples Congress of Ghana which he secretly attended in Accra, Ghana in December 1958.
 There he met Patrice Lumumba, the future Prime Minister of the Democratic Republic of the Congo, Kenneth Kaunda, the future President of Zambia, and Kenyan nationalist Tom Mboya.
 He acquired a Guinean passport and visited the United Nations.
 Jonas Savimbi, the future leader of UNITA, joined the UPA in February 1961 at the urging of Mboya and Kenyan Prime Minister Jomo Kenyatta.
 Later that year Roberto appointed Savimbi Secretary-General of the UPA.

 The United States National Security Council began giving Roberto aid in the 1950s, paying him $6,000 annually until 1962 when the NSC increased his salary to $10,000 for intelligence-gathering.